amalthomas111/SBF/README.md

 ## SBF: A R package for Shared Basis Factorization

-Shared Basis Factorization (SBF) is a joint matrix diagonalization approach we developed for cross-species gene expression analysis.
+Approximate Shared Basis Factorization (A-SBF) is a joint matrix diagonalization approach we developed for cross-species gene expression analysis.
-Approximate Shared Basis Factorization (A-SBF) is an extension of the SBF approach.

 ### Installation